cabana-online/metagenomics-communicable-diseases/README.md

 Windows with 16GB of RAM assign and 3 cores of an Intel i7-9750CPU was 3 hours during a clean run (data downloaded for the first time).
-* The average time to run the tutorial on a 100/100 MB optic fiber network, and a Lubuntu VMware instance running on Windows with 16GB of RAM assign and 3 cores of an Intel i7-9750CPU was 1 hours during a subsequent run (no data download).
+* The average time to run the tutorial on a 100/100 MB optic fiber network, and a Lubuntu VMware instance running on Windows with 16GB of allocated RAM assign and 3 cores of an Intel i7-9750CPU was 1 hours during a subsequent run (no data download).

 ### Download size